 Because of the large size, condition of the playing surface, and full enclosure, Courter Field has been a hotbed for major tournaments and baseball events such as the prestigious Area Code Games tryouts, and Baseball Northwest Selection Games.
 The Brandy Pugh (formerly Vern Bean) Memorial Tourney, the most prestigious and longest-running youth invitational in the region, is held at Courter Field in July in addition to the Baden Northwest Baseball Invitational, Seattle Premier League Invite, Josh Dickerson Memorial Tourney, Art Wright Memorial Day Tourney, and the Easton Sports 4th of July Tourney.
 The field has also played host to the Connie Mack Pacific Regionals, American Legion District Tourney, Mickey Mantle State Championships, National Prep Championships and Century 21’s Fantasy Camp All-Star Game in August 2001.
 The event, which was coordinated in conjunction with the Major League Baseball All-Star Week, featured Major League Hall of Famers Harmon Killebrew and the late Tug McGraw.

 A public address stereo system was designed for Courter Field by Morgan Sound, outfitters for Everett Memorial Stadium’s (home of the Everett Aqua Sox) sound system.
 The actual playing surface is considered by many as one of the truest fields around.
 The dimensions of the diamond are: 330′ down the lines, 365′ in the alleys, and 385′ to center.
 Because of the dimensions down the line and a consistent wind that blows across from left to right field, Courter Field is considered by many as a ‘pitcher’s ballpark.’

 Semi-annual maintenance procedures include aeration, rolling, and overseeding with perennial ryegrass two times a year.
 Courter Field’s infield mix is comprised of a combination of Santana Infield Gold and Turface Pro League Brown.
 The mound and home plate is topdressed with the lighter colored Turface MVP Regular.

-The field is not only the home for BC, but for the Puget Sound Senior Baseball League and several U-18 youth programs such as Baden Baseball, Boys of Summer, and Honda Baseball.
+The field is not only the home for Bellevue College, but for the Puget Sound Senior Baseball League and several U-18 youth programs such as Baden Baseball, Boys of Summer, and Honda Baseball.